udithac/udithac/README.md

 ## Summary

 Data Analyst and Business Intelligence Specialist with a proven track record in optimizing SQL queries, implementing effective data solutions, and driving informed decision-making.
+Experienced in ETL processes and full-stack development, with a focus on delivering comprehensive data solutions.
 Currently pursuing a Master of Data Science at the University of Europe for Applied Sciences, Berlin.
 Dedicated to achieving excellence in data analysis, business intelligence, and making a meaningful impact through strategic insights.

 ## Experience